 Creating a piece of art, whether it’s a drawing, painting or sculpting can enable us to discover something of ourselves which may otherwise stay out of our awareness.
 It can help us to access feelings, thoughts and insights that need to be integrated into our understanding of who we are.
 It can help us to fully join up parts of ourselves internally.

-The Clinic Les Alpes Art Therapy studio provides an environment where the kind of creative thinking that enhances our recovery can be stimulated and facilitated by our highly qualified Art Psychotherapist.
+The Clinic Les Alpes Art Therapy studio provides an environment where the kind of creative thinking that enhances our recovery can be stimulated and facilitated by our highly qualified Art Psychotherapists.

 Art Therapy – Creativity of Recovery